3a3del/verilog-i2c-master/README.md

-# Project Name: Single Port RAM and I2C EEPROM Controller
+# Single Port RAM and I2C EEPROM Controller

 ## Overview
 This project includes two primary modules: a Single Port RAM module and an I2C EEPROM Controller.
 The project is designed to facilitate memory operations via a single port RAM and communication with an EEPROM using the I2C protocol.